 - Abuse of another child who is a member of the other person’s family (where another person is involved)

-The shared custody arrangement was maintained only until this allegation was made against the father, following which the court intervened and legal proceedings took place.
+The shared custody arrangement was maintained only until this allegation was made against the father, after which the court intervened and legal proceedings took place.

-In any instance where the child is exposed to some kind of harm, the presumption of shared parental responsibility will be rebutted and the court will then make parenting orders based on the best interests of the child.
+In any instance where the child is exposed to some kind of harm, the presumption of shared parental responsibility will be rebutted.
+Additionally, the court will then make parenting orders based on the best interests of the child.

-Under family law, each case is different and everyone’s individual circumstances differ widely.
-To reach a solid parenting plan, it is advisable that you seek legal guidance.
+Each child custody arrangement case is different and everyone’s individual circumstances differ widely.
+To reach a solid and common child custody arrangement, it is advisable that you seek legal guidance.

-Family lawyers will take your unique circumstances into consideration and help devise parenting plans that will benefit not only your children, but also you and your former partner.
+Family lawyers will take your unique circumstances into consideration and help devise common child custody arrangements.
+This will benefit not only your children but also you and your former partner.

 In certain instances, disputes arise when parents want to make parenting arrangements following divorce or separation.
 In these matters, our expert mediators can help resolve all disputes, and facilitate a healthy discussion.